Martin Truex Jr.

-Martin Lee Truex Jr. (born June 29, 1980) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 19 Toyota Camry for Joe Gibbs Racing.
-He is the 2017 Monster Energy NASCAR Cup Series champion and a two-time Xfinity Series champion, having won two consecutive championships in 2004 and 2005.
+Martin Lee Truex Jr. (born June 29, 1980) is an American semi-retired professional stock car racing driver.
+He last competed part-time in the NASCAR Cup Series, driving the No. 56 Toyota Camry XSE for Tricon Garage.
+He is the 2017 NASCAR Cup Series champion and a two-time Xfinity Series champion, having won two consecutive championships in 2004 and 2005.

 Many members of Truex Jr.'s family are current or retired NASCAR drivers.
-His younger brother Ryan competes part-time in the NASCAR Xfinity Series for Joe Gibbs Racing and Sam Hunt Racing, and is a two-time consecutive champion in what is now known as the ARCA Menards Series East.
-His father Martin Sr. competed full-time in the East Series in the 1990s.
+His younger brother Ryan competes part-time in the NASCAR Xfinity Series for JGR, and is a two-time consecutive champion in what is now known as the ARCA Menards Series East.
+His late father Martin Sr. competed full-time in the East Series in the 1990s.
 His uncle Barney competed part-time in the Whelen Modified Tour in the 1980s.
 His cousins, Curtis Truex Jr. and Tyler Truex, are late model racing drivers.

 Early career

-The son of racer Martin Truex Sr., Martin Jr. began his racing career driving go-karts at the New Egypt Speedway, located in Central New Jersey when it was still a paved track (the track was later switched to dirt).
-Truex Jr. would make his move to the Modified division at Wall Stadium in 1998, as soon as he was old enough to race a car at the age of 18 (under New Jersey regulations).
+The son of former racer Martin Truex Sr., Martin Jr. began his racing career driving go-karts at the New Egypt Speedway, located in Ocean County, New Jersey, when it was still a paved track (the track was later switched to dirt).
+Truex Jr. would make his move to the Modified division at Wall Stadium in 1998, as soon as he was old enough to race a car at the age of eighteen (under New Jersey regulations).

 In 2000, Truex moved south and rented a home from Dale Earnhardt Jr. in Mooresville, North Carolina, eventually purchasing his own home there.
-Following in his father's footsteps, he began racing in the Busch North Series.
+Following in his late father's footsteps, he began racing in the Busch North Series.
 He ran three full seasons (2000 to 2002) and made limited starts in 2003.
-Truex claimed 13 poles and 5 wins driving his family-owned No. 56 SeaWatch Chevy.
+Truex claimed thirteen poles and five wins driving his family-owned No. 56 SeaWatch Chevy.